 Figure 1: Cameron Mag Slider Macro Rail

 To resolve this and provide you with the solution to pinpoint correct focus comes the focus rail.
 Honestly, it’s really hard to get optimal macro focus without one of these.
 Finally, there is a really good one that is not crazy expensive; the Cameron Mag Slider Macro Rail.
-It sells for just under $100 CAD.

 It mounts to your tripod and provides micro geared rails that move independently in two directions to allow for precise composition and focus.
 There’s no shaking, no “bob and weave” button stabbing, and the result is better images, more consistently and quicker.
 The precise scale also assists significantly if you embark on the more challenging practice of focus stacking.
 I’ve tested the unit myself and am very pleased at the high quality at a very low price.

 While extension tubes were initially designed to increase the distance between the rear element and the focal plane when used with macro lenses for increased magnification, they can really work with most lenses to allow them to focus closer than they can natively.

 Figure 2: Kenko Extension Tube Set – these are for Canon